salesforce/tough-cookie/README.md

 It's _so_ easy!

-`npm install cookies`
+`npm install tough-cookie`

 Requires `punycode`, which should get installed automatically for you.

+Why the name?
+NPM modules `cookie`, `cookies` and `cookiejar` were already taken.

 # API

 cookies
 =======

-Functions on the `cookies` module you get from `require('cookies')`.
-All can be used as pure functions and don't need to be "bound" to the `cookies` module.
+Functions on the module you get from `require('tough-cookie')`.
+All can be used as pure functions and don't need to be "bound".

 parseDate(string)
 -----------------